 1. Save Money

 SaaS saves companies time because they don't have to worry about installing, configuring, or troubleshooting the software.
 That's already been done by the vendor, so the user just needs to log in, and the software is ready for use almost immediately.
-It also cuts down on any time that would otherwise be spent on maintenance or upgrades since SaaS users aren't responsible for those.
-In addition, because SaaS apps are designed to be user-friendly, this often saves time on training and learning of the program.
+It also cuts down on any time that would otherwise be spent on maintenance or upgrades, since SaaS users aren't responsible for those.
+In addition, because SaaS apps are designed to be user-friendly, this often saves time on the training and learning of the program.
 Two of the main players in getting faster ROI (return on investment) are Dynamics 365 and Acumatica.
 Either can be installed on-premise too, but they have both been rated leaders in ease of use for 6 years.

 3. Speed and Flexibility

 The use of SaaS provides considerable flexibility and keeps your ERP running fast!
 Software vendors like Microsoft automatically configure their SaaS environments based on usage to ensure the optimal performance for customers.
 Depending on the SaaS license, users can change the plan and usage as their needs change.
 This could mean adding seasonal employees or reducing user counts as needed.
 Many solutions like Acumatica Cloud ERP make it super easy to add-on additional modules as companies' business requirements change.